agriya/skillr/README.md

 ## Support

 Skillr is an open source online training project.
-Full commercial support (commercial license, customization, training, etc) are available through [Skillr platform](http://skillr.demo.agriya.com/#!/)
+Full commercial support (commercial license, customization, training, etc) are available through [Skillr platform support](https://www.agriya.com/products/udemy-clone)

 Theming partner [CSSilize for design and HTML conversions](http://cssilize.com/)

+## Teachr Suite

+Agriya Teachr Suite is a open source online training platform that caters to Trainr, Learnr, Teamr, Graspr, Skillr.

+* Trainr - trainr online training like or similar to Khanacademy.

+* Learnr - learnr flourishing e-learning business model like Udacity.

+* Teamr - teamr online training marketplace like or simiar to treehous.

+* Skillr - skillr online learning concept like or similar to Skillshare.

+* Graspr - graspr is highly capable of rendering learning platform like or similar to Coursera.

 ## Features